chavalasantosh/SanTOK/docs/02-user-guides/01-Complete_User_Manual.md

 ## Summary

-The Krishna Tokenizer system processes text through eight distinct steps:
+The SanTOK Tokenizer system processes text through eight distinct steps:

 1. **Sanitization**: Converts to lowercase and removes punctuation
 2. **Weighted Sum**: Multiplies each character's ASCII value by its position